Know the signs of opioid use disorder

 Deception is another part of the problem.
 People trying to hide opioid use will often lie about where they’re going and what they’re doing.
 They may ask for money under false pretenses.
 They may sell belongings to finance their addiction.
 If the money runs out, they may turn to criminal means, like theft of money or goods to sell.

 You can’t make someone quit.
-That person has to get help for an opioid addiction on his or her own.
+That person has to get help for an opioid addiction on their own.
 What you can do is support your loved one without enabling them.
-You can help monitor the person’s health, be a source of stability and try to keep them busy and provide a purpose.
+You can help monitor the person’s health, be a source of stability, and try to keep them busy and provide a purpose.

 More On